Carpal Tunnel Surgery

 Most carpal tunnel is done as day surgery and most patients can have it done at the surgicenter without the need to go to the hospital.

-While everyone who has carpal tunnel surgery gets a prescription for pain medicine, most state that they did not need it or used it minimally.
-Many get by with Tylenol, Advil, Aleve or a similar over the counter medication.
+Most who have carpal tunnel surgery do not need prescription for pain medicine, For those who request it, most state that they did not need it at all or used it very minimally.
+Most are more than fine with Tylenol, Advil, Aleve or a similar over the counter medication.

 The wait to schedule surgery is typically two or three weeks...